Skip to content

 Is Your Data Leaking Via ChatGPT?

-In November 2022, OpenAI released ChatGPT, a generative artificial intelligence (GAI) tool, which has since taken the world by storm.
+In November 2022, OpenAI released ChatGPT, a generative artificial intelligence (GenAI) tool, which has since taken the world by storm.
 Only two months after its launch, it had over 100 million users, making it “the fastest-growing consumer application in history.”
 And ChatGPT is not alone.

 While any new technology presents risks, it doesn’t mean the risks are all brand new.
-In fact, companies might find that they already have many of the people, processes, and technology in place to mitigate the risks of GAI tools but need to fine-tune them to include this new technology category.
+In fact, companies might find that they already have many of the people, processes, and technology in place to mitigate the risks of GenAI tools but need to fine-tune them to include this new technology category.

 That being said, companies should not assume they are already protected from these risks; instead, they should be intentional in their risk mitigation.

-How might GAI risk sensitive information?
+How might GenAI risk sensitive information?

-Most GAI tools are designed to take a “prompt” from the user, which might be entered/pasted text, a text file, an image, live or recorded audio, a video, or some combination of them and then perform some action based on the prompt used.
-ChatGPT, for example, can summarize the content of a prompt (“summarize these meeting notes…”) and debug source code (“identify what’s wrong with this code…”).The risk is that these prompts can be reviewed by the GAI tool developers and might be used to train a future version of the tool.
+Most GenAI tools are designed to take a “prompt” from the user, which might be entered/pasted text, a text file, an image, live or recorded audio, a video, or some combination of them and then perform some action based on the prompt used.
+ChatGPT, for example, can summarize the content of a prompt (“summarize these meeting notes…”) and debug source code (“identify what’s wrong with this code…”).The risk is that these prompts can be reviewed by the GenAI tool developers and might be used to train a future version of the tool.
 In the case of public tools, the prompts become part of the language model itself, feeding it content and data it would not otherwise have.
 If these prompts only include information that’s already public, there may be little risk; however, in the example above, if the meeting notes included sensitive information or the source code was proprietary, this confidential data has now left the control of the security team and potentially put compliance obligations and intellectual property protections at risk.

 In the most extreme situation, someone’s input might become someone else’s output.